bain-cs110/bain-cs110.github.io/pages/_lectures/week02_lecture02.md

 In today's pre-recorded lecture, we're talking about how to use functions!
 By the end of the videos and practice files, you should be able to:

-1. Use a built-in function
-2. Call a function with arguments
+1. Call a function with arguments
-3. Call a function with optional arguments
+2. Call a function with optional arguments
-4. Use the print function
+3. Use the print function
+4. Understand what a _reporter_ is
 5. Use the input function
-6. Understand what a _reporter_ is
-7. Understand what a _method_ is

 Note that you need to watch this lecture BEFORE coming to class on Wednesday.